idsia-robotics/navground/docs/reference/core/cpp/yaml.rst

 We use `yaml-cpp <https://github.com/jbeder/yaml-cpp>`_ to provide import/export from/to YAML.
-The code in ``navground/yaml`` specializes templates of :py:class:`struct YAML::convert<T>`, which is how yaml-cpp is extended to custom classes.
+The code in ``navground/yaml`` specializes templates of :cpp:type:`struct YAML::convert<T>`, which is how yaml-cpp is extended to custom classes.

 You can therefore use yaml-cpp APIs, which allows to